killthekitten/kirshatrov-com/_posts/2019-07-06-experimenting-with-criu-and-slow-boot.md

 published: true
 ---

 Recently I came across the [CRIU technology](https://criu.org/){:target="_blank"}.
 It lets you checkpoint any running application and serialize its state on disk, to resume it later from that state.
-What's more interesting is that it comes with the [Docker integration](https://criu.org/Docker){:target="_blank"}, potentially allowing you to run a container, make a serializable snapshot of it and recreate it later - possibly even on another host.
+What's more interesting is that it comes with [Docker integration](https://criu.org/Docker){:target="_blank"}, potentially allowing you to run a container, make a serializable snapshot of it and recreate it later - possibly even on another host.

 This technology might be beneficial for live migrations (in fact, [Google uses it](https://www.linuxplumbersconf.org/event/2/contributions/69/attachments/205/374/Task_Migration_at_Scale_Using_CRIU_-_LPC_2018.pdf){:target="_blank"} to live migrate batch jobs in Borg) - but what excited me is that this could help with the **long boot time problem**.
 As a Rails app grows, it ends up with more Ruby code to parse and load on boot, which makes the startup time quite long.
 Autoloading and [bootsnap](https://github.com/Shopify/bootsnap/){:target="_blank"} help in local and CI environments, but in production (where you want to eager-load everything) is still quite slow.
 It's not uncommon for some of the largest monoliths to take 1+ minute to startup before it's able to serve requests.

 Note that I'm using Rails as an example, but technically this applies to any app written in a scripting language with ever-growing database and number of dependencies.

 If we could prepare a snapshot of a live application server beforehand and use that to start containers in production, maybe we could **save some of the boot time**?
-That's is what I wanted to explore.
+That's what I wanted to explore.

 The brief content of this post is: 1) setting up a lab with Docker + CRIU to snapshot and restore containers 2) automating that with a script and leveraging compute instances in Google Cloud 3) measuring the savings.